Husbands do not need a parent. But that does not stop wives from employing mothering tendencies in marriage.

 Mothering is what we do for our offspring.
 It is also what one adult does to another when they want things to go their way.

-It might be camouflaged as love or concern but it is anything but.
-A wife who mothers her husbands is actually thinking about herself.
+Sometimes, mothering is camouflaged as love or concern.
+But the truth is, a wife who mothers her husbands is also thinking about herself.

 We don’t like to admit it but being a “helicopter wife” – hovering too closely, rescuing him out of every situation real or imagined, playing god, overcompensating for shortcomings – is about our comfort and convenience, not his.